freeCodeCamp/freeCodeCamp/client/src/guide/english/certifications/javascript-algorithms-and-data-structures/regular-expressions/match-non-whitespace-characters/index.md

 ## Explanation:

-We use ```\S```, and this pattern will not match whitespace, carriage return, tab, form feed, and new line characters, so we find all match non-whitespace characters.
+We use ```\S```, and this pattern will not matching whitespace, carriage return, tab, form feed, and new line characters, so we find all match non-whitespace characters.